vivek-vishwanath/xv6/README.md

 - Lab 3 - Checkpoint 1
 - Lab 3 - Checkpoint 2

-Your final Lab 3 score is equal to the score you get for Checkpoint 2 (autograded + hand-graded).
+Your final Lab 3 score is equal to the score you get for checkpoint 2 (autograded + hand-graded).
 This means that you can continue working on checkpoint 1 after the due date.
 If you are able to pass all the autograder tests for checkpoint 1 by the due date, **five bonus points** will be added to your final Lab 3 score.